GTkernel/nibble-lsm/README.md

 - 40 mil.
 GET/sec for pure reads (38 GiBps)
 - 90 mil.
 PUT/sec for pure writes (85 GiBps)

+PUT throughput is higher due to NUMA effects; a 16-socket platform will have higher random-read latencies, than writing to a socket's local memory (the default behavior).

 For high-locality workloads (zipfian 0.99):
 - 2500 mil.
 GET/sec for pure reads
 - 2 mil.
 PUT/sec for pure writes

+GET throughput is extremely high due to the small working set size; it is able to fit within each processor's LLC to avoid memory latencies.

+PUT throughput is low, as a large number of concurrent writers to a small number of objects will result in significant synchronization contention.
+The current design does not allow for concurrent updates to an individual object.

 ## Dependencies
 Nibble is implemented entirely in the [Rust